 - Decision Text: Project Designation

-- Annex: List of Strategic Projects (Including Project Promoter, Address, and Name)
+- Appendix: List of Strategic Projects (Including Project Promoters, Addresses, and Names)

 Document Introduction

-The decision first elaborates in detail on its legal and procedural basis.
-In accordance with Article 7 of Regulation (EU) 2024/1252, the Commission launched a call for applications for the designation of strategic projects on 23 May 2024, with a deadline of 22 August 2024.
-During this period, a total of 124 applications were received from Member States, of which 122 were deemed materially complete by the Commission under Article 7(1) and (4) of the Regulation.
-Subsequently, the Commission informed the European Critical Raw Materials Board, established under Article 35(1) of the Regulation, of these complete applications and forwarded the complete applications to the Member State where the project is located.
+The decision first elaborates on its legal and procedural basis.
+In accordance with Article 7 of Regulation (EU) 2024/1252, the Commission launched a call for applications for the designation of Strategic Projects on May 23, 2024, with a deadline of August 22, 2024.
+A total of 124 applications were received from Member States, of which 122 were deemed materially complete by the Commission pursuant to Article 7(1) and (4) of the Regulation.
+Subsequently, the Commission informed the European Critical Raw Materials Board, established under Article 35(1) of the Regulation, about these complete applications and forwarded them to the Member States where the projects are located.

-The assessment process followed the strict criteria set out in Article 6(1) of the Regulation, focusing on the project's contribution to the security of supply of strategic raw materials for the EU, technical feasibility, sustainable implementation, and cross-border benefits.
-The assessment work received professional support from external experts with expertise in the technical, financial, environmental, social, and governance (ESG) dimensions of projects, as well as the United Nations Framework Classification for Resources (UNFC).
+The assessment process followed the strict criteria set out in Article 6(1) of the Regulation, focusing on the project's contribution to the security of supply of EU strategic raw materials, technical feasibility, sustainable implementation, and cross-border benefits.
+The assessment was supported by the expertise of external experts specializing in the technical, financial, environmental, social, and governance (ESG) dimensions of projects and the United Nations Framework Classification for Resources (UNFC).
 For applications that clearly did not meet the assessment criteria, the Commission completed the assessment without recourse to external experts.
 The consolidated opinions of the external experts form the basis of this decision.

-Upon completion of the assessment and after consulting the European Critical Raw Materials Board, the Commission confirmed that all projects listed in the Annex meet all the criteria of Article 6(1) of Regulation (EU) 2024/1252 and that no objections were received from the Member States where the projects are located.
-Therefore, the Commission formally adopts this decision pursuant to Article 7(9) of the Regulation, designating the 47 projects in the Annex as Strategic Projects.
-The Annex to the decision details in tabular form the promoter (company name), promoter address, and project name of each designated project.
-These projects cover various value chain segments for critical raw materials such as lithium, cobalt, graphite, manganese, and rare earth elements.
+Upon completion of the assessment and after consulting the European Critical Raw Materials Board, the Commission confirmed that all projects listed in the Appendix meet all criteria of Article 6(1) of Regulation (EU) 2024/1252 and that no objections were received from the Member States where the projects are located.
+Therefore, the Commission formally adopts this decision pursuant to Article 7(9) of the Regulation, designating the 47 projects in the Appendix as Strategic Projects.
+The Appendix to the decision details in tabular form the promoter (company name), promoter address, and project name for each designated project.
+These cover various value chain segments for critical raw materials such as lithium, cobalt, graphite, manganese, and rare earth elements.
 The projects are geographically distributed across numerous EU Member States including France, Spain, Portugal, Finland, Germany, Sweden, Czechia, Poland, Romania, and a few associated third countries (e.g., Canada).

-This decision is a key step for the EU in implementing its critical raw materials strategy, reducing supply chain dependencies, and enhancing industrial resilience.
+This decision is a key step in the EU's implementation of its critical raw materials strategy, aimed at reducing supply chain dependencies and enhancing industrial resilience.
 In accordance with the Regulation, designated Strategic Projects will receive priority support in areas such as permitting and access to finance to accelerate their implementation.
-The Commission will notify all applicants of this decision and the reasons for its assessment in accordance with Article 46 of the Regulation concerning the protection of business secrets and sensitive information, and will formally provide the decision to the European Critical Raw Materials Board and the relevant Member States.
+The Commission will notify all applicants of this decision and its assessment rationale, in line with Article 46 of the Regulation concerning the protection of business secrets and sensitive information, and will formally provide the decision to the European Critical Raw Materials Board and the relevant Member States.